shchopra/shchopra.github.io/_texts/01_CMPE_118_running_blog.md

 on top and posts following this one will follow.

 ---
+## Post thanksgiving, Getting closer to the final
+**Date: 11/24/17, Time: 6:29 PM**

+We've been working on getting our sensor components working this week.
+The track wire sensors are all soldered up, tested and are working.
+We've saved the schematics for all the tested sensors and are in the process of crystallizing it by putting it all on the perfboard.
+On the software side, we've got the framework going and we can control our motors using the events and services framework.
+We have access to the hardware timers for timing events which means that we can now have microsecond resolution timing!
+As opposed to a millisecond resolution which we had before.
+This is really fun so far!
+Now the challenge is to get synchronous sampling from light sensors working in time along with tape following software.
+Once that is done, there will be room to write drivers for the ultrasonic sensors.
+Now back to it!

+---
 ## Post Lab 0 completion
 **Date: 10/07/17, Time: 5:48 PM**